EcoFreshKase/Oversynctero/README.md

 # Oversynctero

-Oversynctero is a Chrome Plugin to automatically synchronies a .bib file in your Overleaf project with your Zotero Online Storage for free.
+Oversynctero is a Chrome Plugin to automatically synchronize a .bib file in your Overleaf project with your Zotero Online Storage for free.

-# How to User Oversynctero
+# How to use Oversynctero

 If you have a problem with the setup or installation please check the FAQ.